StrawFox64/PS3ISO-Launcher-Descrypt/README.md

 # PS3ISO Launcher Descrypt
-A launcher to facilitate the use of PS3Dec.
+- Create in bat script.
-Create in bat script.
+- A launcher to facilitate the use of PS3Dec.